Buffalo Evolutionary and Anthropological Genomics Laboratory

 WHAT WE DO

-We investigate the contributions of genomic structural variations (rather than single nucleotide variations) to human evolution, combining tools from genomics, functional genetics, anthropology, and evolutionary biology to mechanistically link genetic variation to phenotypic diversity.
+We investigate the contributions of genomic structural variations—beyond single nucleotide variations—to human evolution, combining tools from genomics, functional genetics, anthropology, and evolutionary biology to mechanistically link genetic variation to phenotypic diversity.

 RESEARCH INTERESTS